Try it out!

 The harder version assumes several things:

-- You’ve read the basic process and taken it for a test drive.
+- You’ve read the basic process

 - You’ve looked at the simpler version and grokked its logic.

 - You have some basic competence in SQL and experience using scripting language to get data into and out of your SQL platform.

 If steps 1-3 are taken care of, you’ll need a little extra info.

 The “Word” table